Destruction of the Kozarovychi Dam: Consequences

 According to The New York Times, artificial flooding played a key role in the fighting near Kyiv in March 2022.
 The spilled water created an effective barrier for tanks, forcing the Russian troops to advance from other directions — in the area of Hostomel, Bucha, and Irpin, where they were forced into urban combat.
 Attempts by Russian troops to cross the Irpin River by placing pontoon bridges proved unsuccessful.

-As reported by the Minister of Environmental Protection and Natural Resources of Ukraine Ruslan Strilets, the amount of damage caused by flooding amounted 27.5 million hryvnias.
-There was also fears about the ecological consequences of what happened, because landfills, cesspools, and fields treated with organic fertilizers became part of the flooded zone.
+As reported by the Minister of Environmental Protection and Natural Resources of Ukraine Ruslan Strilets, the amount of damage caused by flooding amounted to 27.5 million hryvnias.
+There were also fears about the ecological consequences of what happened, because landfills, cesspools, and fields treated with organic fertilizers became part of the flooded zone.

 Russian troops retreated from Kyiv in April 2022, but as of November 2022, the flooding had not been eliminated, while work was underway to restore the dam.
 Some ecologists suggested preserving the floodplain in a completely or partially flooded and swampy state.

 The Republic of Korea announced that it would help restore the Kozarovychi Dam.
 The cost of the works was estimated at US$14 million.
 Two Korean companies will help in the restoration: K-Water and KOICA.